gaurav-patil/react-boilerplate-fully-explained/README.md

 ### .eslintrc.js :-

-ESLint statically analyzes your code to quickly find syntax errors and problems.
-ESLint is built into most text editors.
+ESLint analyzes our code to quickly find syntax errors and problems.
+ESLint is built into most modern text editors today.
 Most of these syntactic errors can be fixed directly by ESLint.
-We can customize the default optionos in this file to preprocess our code, use custom parsers, and write our own rules.
+We can customize the default options in this file as to how we preprocess our code, use custom parsers, and write our own rules.

 ``` parser: 'babel-eslint' ``` Which parser to use to analyze our code and report errors.
 By default, ESLint uses Espree as its parser.